powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

 *Synchronous Components* (also called *AC Islands*) connected together via a DC island through AC/DC converters will form a *Connected Component*.

-The iIDM API provides methods for navigating the network topology, for example:
+The IIDM API provides methods for navigating the network topology, for example:
 - getting the DC Bus of a DC Terminal,
 - getting the DC Nodes part of a DC Bus,
 - getting the DC Component/Island of a DC Bus,
 - getting all DC Buses of a network or a subnetwork
 - getting all DC Components/Islands of a network or a subnetwork
 - getting all DC Buses part of a DC Component or a Connected Component
-- etc ...
+- etc.

 Please refer to the javadoc for an exhaustive list of the available methods.